hide-kawabata/traf/README.md

 ## Usage

-- While proving by using Proof General, you can invoke Traf by clicking "prooftree icon", or equivalently, type `C-c C-d` (`proof-tree-external-display-toggle`).
+- While proving by using Proof General, you can invoke Traf by clicking the "prooftree icon", or equivalently, type `C-c C-d` (`proof-tree-external-display-toggle`).
 - When a Theorem (or Lemma, Example, etc.) is finished, the connection between PG and Traf is closed.
 When you start proving next Theorem, invoke Traf again.